coaxial/ansible-role-mailcow/README.md

 ## Prerequisites

-- Up and running Ubuntu host
+- Up and running Ubuntu host (other distros not supported for now)
 - Docker
 - A borg backup repository (cf. https://borgbackup.readthedocs.org/en/latest/quickstart.html)
 - SSH keys and passphrase matching the borg repo